Raysamatoken/Arduino/libraries/FreeRTOS/readme.md

 Note that Timer resolution is affected by integer math division and the time slice selected.
 Trying to measure 50ms, using a 120ms time slice for example, won't work.

+The 8-bit AVR Timer0 has been added as an option for the experienced user.
+Please examine the source code to figure out how to use it.

 Stack for the `loop()` function has been set at 192 bytes.
 This can be configured by adjusting the `configMINIMAL_STACK_SIZE` parameter.
 If you have stack overflow issues, just increase it.
 Users should prefer to allocate larger structures, arrays, or buffers using `pvPortMalloc()`, rather than defining them locally on the stack.

 Memory for the heap is allocated by the normal `malloc()` function, wrapped by `pvPortMalloc()`.
 This option has been selected because it is automatically adjusted to use the capabilities of each device.